rympasco/jekyll-now/_posts/2017-11-26-Frogs-and-Greek-Comedy.md

 ![FrogsParabasis2](https://www.rympasco.github.io/images/FrogsParabasis2.png)

 What advice does the chorus leader give to the city?
 What does this tell us about the role of comedy in political life?
-What about
+What about *Lysistrata*?

+**INSERT PASSAGE FROM LYSISTRATA**

+Think more broadly of Greek comedy.
+Based on what you know, what function in society do you think it serve?

+-Carnival: the release of social tensions.
+-Political agenda
+-Entertainment
+-Religious function

+## Greek Comedy in Contemporary Society ##